PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 * SHUANGER: can you please make the legend in the figures more clear?
 E.g., why not use "bound_ligand", "CheA", etc.?

+* SHUANGER: How did you determine the steady-state concentrations here?
+Trial and error?

 When no ligand is added, we see the concentrations remain at steady state.
 CheY activity remains at the background level, resulting in background tumbling frequency.

 ![image-center](../assets/images/chemotaxis_tutorial5.png){: .align-center}